hendrikcech/rft/assignment1/draft-rft.md

 For each file that has the error code set to 0, the next fields contain the total file size and a checksum of the total file (32 bytes large).

-If a large number of files is requested, the file-response sections may not fit into on UDP packet.
+If a large number of files is requested, the file-response sections may not fit into one UDP packet.
 In this case, the server SHOULD send multiple response messages.

 ## Data Request
-Data requests use the same semantics for the fields as explained in the previous sections.
 This message is only sent by the client to the server.

-The following message structure is repeated one or more times to request multiple byte ranges, potentially of different files.
+The *file index* field is to be understood as previously defined.
+The offsets are specified in byte.
+The *offset of first requested byte* points to the first requested byte of a range, while the *offset of last requested byte* points to the first byte that is following the requested range.
+In other words: the start offset is inclusive, the end offset exclusive.
+The following message structure can appear more than once to request multiple byte ranges, potentially of different files.

 ```
  0                   1                   2                   3